clintval/sample-sheet/README.md

 <h3 align="center">Tutorial</h3>

-A test sample sheet at an HTTPS endpoint will be used to demonstrate the library.
-The test file can also be found in the relative location: [`sample-sheet/tests/resources/paired-end-single-index.csv`](tests/resources/paired-end-single-index.csv).
+To demonstrate the features of this library we a test file available in this repostiory at the relative location: [`sample-sheet/tests/resources/paired-end-single-index.csv`](tests/resources/paired-end-single-index.csv).

-The following URIs types are supported for reading sample sheets.

-- S3
-- HDFS
-- WebHDFS
-- HTTP

 ```python
 from sample_sheet import SampleSheet